A preferred supplier is a unique distinction bestowed on a few suppliers who have demonstrated the best value to the

 Once a supplier is awarded a contract and designated with a preferred supplier status, it is then enrolled in a supplier

 relationship management program (SRM).
-Through the SRM program, the Strategic Sourcing Team works closely with the preferred
+Through the SRM program, the Strategic Services Group works closely with the preferred

 supplier through a metric driven scorecard and survey system to determine areas of improvement and opportunity.
 We often